-A research on time, politics and affect.
-In the contextof the Master Artistic Research in and through Cinema (Netherlands Film Academy – Amsterdamse Hogeschool voor de Kunsten, 2019)
+In the context of the Master Artistic Research in and through Cinema (Netherlands Film Academy – Amsterdamse Hogeschool voor de Kunsten), I started this research, which resulted in the research publication Future Nostalgias: A research on time, politics and affect (2021).

 Eventually, the resulting image might be the basis for a feeling of absence in that future, a nostalgia for something that was not really there.
 The image of that impasse becomes the hinge to start ‘knitting’ some thoughts on personal history and political activism.